 Some farmers use the four-time multiple rule to arrive at their prices.
 Using this formula, 1/4 of the price covers production costs; 1/4 packaging and transportation; 1/4 selling and advertising, including hiring extra help on market day, giving away free samples, and waste; and the final 1/4 is profit.
 Because of the laws of the competitive market, farmers may not be able to apply this rule to each product they sell.
 For example, if there is a glut of sweet corn, the price will naturally fall.
 However, farmers should follow this rule in principle, using value, adding techniques and creative marketing so the formula applies to the load they bring to market, if not each product sold.

 Let the appeals committee review cases as disputes arise.
-The Market Master will find it easier to enforce rules if the committee is active.
+The Market Manager will find it easier to enforce rules if the committee is active.